How to Grow Rock Cress Flowers

 How to Grow Rock Cress Flower Plants

 Growing Rock Cress plants is easy.
 Grow the plants in full sun.
-Plants will tolerate light or partial shade.
+However, the plants will tolerate light or partial shade.

 You need to have patience when first growing Rock Cress.
 The plants bloom in the spring of the second year after planting, and every year afterward.
-(They are worth the wait!)
+However, they are worth the wait!

 Prune plant and remove dead flowers after blooms have died, to give the plant a clean, healthy look, and to promote new plant growth.
 See more on Deadheading Spent Blooms.